 “And let the peace of Christ rule in your hearts, to which indeed you were called in one body.
 And be thankful.”
 Colossians 3:15

-I hope something I've written here will be a reminder that the first and most important obstacle to overcome, sometimes, is the need to become more aware of what you are saying to yourself, about you.
+I hope something here will serve as a reminder that the first and most important obstacle to overcome, sometimes, is the need to become more aware of what you are saying to yourself, about you.
 With this in mind, here's a funny little story someone sent me a long time ago.
 It's about coming to grips with the need to change what you're thinking and saying from negative to positive.

 Someone gave Bob a parrot as a gift.
 Before long, he discovered that the parrot was a foul-mouthed bird with a bad attitude.
 Every time the bird opened its mouth, the words that came out were rude, belligerent, and loaded with profanity.
 Bob tried his best to change the bird's attitude.
 He took the time to teach it new words, saying only kind and polite things to it.
 He played beautiful, uplifting music.
 He did anything and everything he could think of to try and lift the bird’s spirits and to "clean up" its vocabulary.

 Finally, Bob got fed up.
 He yelled at the parrot, and the crotchety parrot yelled back.
 Bob had had it.
 He reached into the bird’s cage, grabbed it, shook it, and told the bird he was going to have to change or else.
 But the parrot just got angrier and ruder than ever.
 Finally, in desperation, Bob threw up his hands, grabbed the bird and threw him into the freezer.
 The parrot squawked and kicked and screamed for a while, and then suddenly, there was silence.
 Not a peep came from the parrot for more than a minute.
 Bob panicked thinking he'd hurt the parrot, and he quickly opened the freezer door.
 To his surprise, the parrot was standing there, very cool and calm.